Reservoir Transformers: Experiments

 \section{Experiments}

-In what follows, we first show our main result: reservoir transformers often have better AUCC metrics, less training time per epoch, less convergence time until the best validation performance is achieved, and even improved test set generalization metrics, on a variety of tasks.
+In what follows, we first show our main result, on a variety of tasks: reservoir transformers mostly have better AUCC metrics; less training time per epoch; less convergence time until the best validation performance is achieved; and even improved test set generalization metrics.
 As a strong baseline method, we compare to LayerDrop \citep{Fan:2019reducing}.
-LayerDrop can also be seen as a method that dynamically bypasses parts of the computation during Transformer training in an attempt to improve efficiency, and is a suitable comparison to examine our methods.
-We also examine whether we can minimize the expectation over the gradients of upper layers in the transformer network such that we do not have to pass the true gradients through the reservoir for further efficiency.
+LayerDrop can also be seen as a method that dynamically bypasses parts of the computation during Transformer training in an attempt to improve efficiency, and making it a strong comparison to examine our methods.
+Then, we examine whether we can minimize the expectation over the gradients of upstream layers in the network such that we do not \emph{at all} have to pass gradients through the reservoir layers, skipping their backward pass.